NordicPlayground/nrf51-powerdown-examples/README.md

-nrf51-powerdown-examples
+nrf5x-powerdown-examples
 ========================

-This repository contains 2 example projects showing System-On and System-Off power-down modes and how to wake up from them.
+This repository contains 2 example projects showing how to enter System-On and System-Off power-down modes and how to wake up from them.
 The naming and code of the projects should be fairly straight-forward.

 Requirements
 ------------